fabiods/DGBO/README.md

 gamma.info : this file contain the gamma parameter
              If not preset is zero
+             the value of gamma can be obtained with the script

+             fgamma.sh

+             to be lauched after a run without gamma

-rmax.info  : this file contains the maximum rmax values (eigmax/eigmin)
+maxrmax.info  : this file contains the maximum rmax values (eigmax/eigmin)
                if not present is 10000

 change the function runcry in basuty.sh to change how crystal is lauched